Medication-Assisted Treatment/Suboxone Program

 - Once a day dose

 - Safer and more effective than methadone or other full opiates

 - Better long-term outcomes

-Medication Assisted Treatment:
+Medication Assisted Treatment

 What is Suboxone and How Does it Work?

-An opioid antagonist like naloxone is a medication-assisted treatment option for opioid addiction that also fits perfectly into opioid receptors in the brain.
+Naloxone: An opioid antagonist like naloxone is a medication-assisted treatment option for opioid addiction that also fits perfectly into opioid receptors in the brain.
 Naloxone is not absorbed into the bloodstream to any significant degree when Suboxone is taken correctly by allowing it to dissolve under the tongue.
-However, if a Suboxone tablet is crushed and then snorted or injected the naloxone component will travel rapidly to the brain and knock opioids already sitting there out of their receptors.
+However, if a Suboxone tablet is crushed and then snorted or injected, the naloxone component will travel rapidly to the brain and knock opioids already sitting there out of their receptors.
 This can trigger a rapid and quite severe withdrawal syndrome.
 Naloxone has been added to Suboxone for only one purpose – to discourage people from trying to snort or inject Suboxone.

-How is Suboxone Taken as a Form of Medication-Assisted Treatment?
+Suboxone Programs as a Form of Medication-Assisted Treatment